mautic/developer-documentation-new/docs/design/feedback.rst

 Practical implementation
 ------------------------

-The practical implementation of these guidelines in Mautic goes beyond simply avoiding blank screens.
+The practical implementation of these guidelines in Mautic goes beyond avoiding blank screens.
 It involves creating a conversation with the User, anticipating their needs, and guiding them with minimal workload.
 Every informative message, call to action, or configuration tip serves as a contextual mini-tutorial, educating Users about the platform's capabilities while helping them overcome obstacles.

 When encountering situations where data is absent, follow these guidelines: